pmauldin/AllVoice/README.md

 AllVoice
 ========

-Android app to upload Voice notes to various cloud storages
+Android app to upload voice notes to various cloud storage services.
+Allows for previewing of audio before discarding or saving.

+Currently integrated with:
+  Google Drive
+  OneDrive
+  DropBox